 The College offers funding opportunities for research degrees for UK, EU and international students.
 The Centre for Doctoral Studies Funding pages provide information on current funding opportunities at King's and general advice on other sources of funding that may help finance your postgraduate study.

-You should also discuss potential departmental funding opportunities with your supervisor or your Research & Resources Manager.
+You should also discuss potential departmental funding opportunities with your supervisor or your Research & Business Support Manager.
 This can include support for:

 - Presentation of a paper at a conference

 - Attendance at relevant courses

 The Faculty of Arts & Humanities runs a competition for small grants for research students three times per academic year.